 In 2012 SDLP assembly member John Dallat appealed through the media to call for renewed efforts to track down the murderers and solve Inga-Maria’s case.
 That same year Almut Hauser again spoke briefly to the media to say “It is good that police have this lead which they are working on” but also that “I cannot get my hopes up, the crime was so long ago, it was and still is unbelievable.”

 Also in 2012, The Guardian revealed for the first time they had been briefed about the number of people suspected of involvement in Inga-Maria’s murder, reporting on April 11th of that year that “It is understood the police believe at least two people were involved in the teenager’s murder.”
 The German tabloid Abend Zeitung published an article the same year which featured a new interview with Almut Hauser with a new photograph of her in which her continuing anguish was clearly visible.

-At the time of writing these have been the last media reports in relation to the case.
+These would be the last media reports in relation to the case until April 2017.

 Chapter 27 – Never Gonna Give You Up

 In 2014 the now-retired Operation TRACE National Coordinator Alan Bailey, formerly head of the Garda taskforce founded to investigate the suspected victims of the so-called ‘Vanishing Triangle’ in Ireland, published a book entitled Missing, Presumed that featured a chapter on Inga-Maria.
 Although well worth seeking out, the author devoted little more than five pages of his book to her case.
 Within that chapter is the following passage: